dsw7/BridgingInteractions/scalene-triangle/coordinate-to-surface/README.md

 ---

 ## Step 4
 The set of coordinates yielding the minimum MT / surface distance are collected.
-Equivalently, the
+The
-set of coordinates yielding the minimum SD / surface distance are collected.
+set of coordinates yielding the minimum SD / surface distance are also collected.
 Of the two pairs, the pair
-yielding the shortest distance is collected.
+yielding the shortest distance is chosen.
 The surface coordinate yielding this shortest distance is
 labelled coordinate **SF**.
 <img src = "https://github.com/dsw7/BridgingInteractions/blob/master/scalene-triangle/coordinate-to-surface/scalene_step4.png" width="400">